 Kenya has one of the largest financial sectors in the region.
 This has really shaped the economic growth and development in the country.
 A major contributor to this milestone goes to the effort of SACCOs.
 They have played a major role in the mobilization of financial resources in the country.
 Many Kenyans prefer SACCOs since they offer an effective way of saving and are an alternative way to access capital for development.

-Why open a Sacco?
+Why open a SACCO?

 Over recent years, the number of Saccos in the country has really grown.
-Even the big corporates in the private and public sector are realising just how attractive Saccos are.
+Even the big corporates in the private and public sectors are realizing just how attractive Saccos are.
 With the rising interest in Saccos, many investors are getting into this lucrative field.
-For the individual it’s an effective way of saving and quick and cheap means of raising capital; and for the Sacco as an entity there is power that comes from having members and regular income from contributions.
+For the individual it’s an effective way of saving and a quick and cheap means of raising capital; and for the Sacco as an entity, there is the power that comes from having members and regular income from contributions.
 Sacco Societies Regulatory Authority (SASRA) report shows 175 registered and regulated Saccos with a combined asset value of Ksh 393 billion shillings.
 With such figures, it’s no wonder shrewd investors want to get in on this thriving field.
 Exactly, how do your register a Sacco?
 However, some of them lack the basics when it comes to the registration of Saccos.
 Before registration, there are requirements that must be fulfilled.

 First, you need to propose a Sacco name that will be approved by Cooperative Society Department in Sheria House subject to availability.

 Upon approval of the name, a Sacco registration form will need to be completed with details of all the board members and members including proof of identity documents as well as physical address of all members.
 It is a good idea to visit the Cooperative Society Department to get the full information, fees, application times and form and resources need to complete your registration.